MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 ### Step 2.
 Prepare metadata

-Now we have the framework with the Objective-C generated interface header ready to be consumed by our Xamarin.iOS binding.
+At this time, you should have the framework with the Objective-C generated interface header ready to be consumed by a Xamarin.iOS binding.
 The next step is to prepare the API definition interfaces, which are used by a binding project to generate C# classes.
 These definitions could be created manually or automatically by the [Objective Sharpie](https://docs.microsoft.com/xamarin/cross-platform/macios/binding/objective-sharpie/) tool and the generated header file.
-Let's use Sharpie to generate the metadata.
+Use Sharpie to generate the metadata.

 1. Download the latest [Objective Sharpie](https://docs.microsoft.com/xamarin/cross-platform/macios/binding/objective-sharpie/) tool from the official downloads website and install it by following the wizard.
 Once the installation is completed, you can verify it by running the sharpie command: